Moskowitza/GraphQLApolloReact/readme.md

 ```

 The postForm needs some more information to work.
 Instead of setting state just to empty strings, use the post data if it exists.
 And again, add id to the variables being used by the mutation.
+Set a default prop for posts.

 ```
+  static propTypes = {
+    onSubmit: PropTypes.func.isRequired,
+    post: PropTypes.object,
+  };
+  static defaultProps = {
+    post: {},
+  };
   state = {
     id: this.props.post.id || "",
     title: this.props.post.title || "",